ARCAspace: LAS

 The Launch Assist System was an aerospike engine that was to use electrically heated water to produce steam, which would then generate thrust.
 The LAS was to reduce cost of rockets by manner of reducing the associated complexity, since steam powered rockets are far less complex than even the simplest liquid fueled engines.
 It was to be a self contained unit including both the engine and propellant tank.
 It could theoretically achieve a specific impulse of 67 seconds.
 The LAS was proposed to be a first stage for the Haas 2CA rocket, or to serve as a strap-on booster for existing vehicles, including the Atlas V, Falcon 9, Delta IV, and Ariane 6.
 The EcoRocket Demonstrator and Heavy will use a reworked version of this system with two nozzles (one for launch, and one for landing) called the LAS 25D.

-AMi Propulsion System
+AMi Cargo System

 The AMi Cargo vehicle will use a new propulsion system, described by ARCA as "electric-arc propulsion."
 The reaction mass will be water, and the impulse will be provided electrically using electricity from large solar arrays.
-Beyond this, not much is known about the nature of this system, however, ARCA intends on it being capable of running for days on end.
+Beyond this, not much is known about the nature of this system, however, ARCA intends it to be capable of running for days on end.

+Propulsion Module

+The Propulsion Module (PM) is the specific rocket engine used by the first and second stages of the EcoRocket Heavy.
+Its propellant is water, which is heated and exits the nozzle as steam.
+The engine has a thrust of ~30 tons, using nearly 500 modules for the first two stages.

+Universal Propulsion Module

+The UPM is slightly different than the regular PM, in the ways it is employed.
+The UPM is derived from the PM and serves to the creation of the CER1200/TR/RTV/MIRTV, the A1 anti-ballistic interceptor, and other civilian rockets.
+It is the most powerful engine developed by ARCA.